ralixjs/ralix/docs/RAILS_INTEGRATION.md

 App.start()
 ```

-You can check out a full Rails example with Ralix, in the [Ralix TodoMVC](https://github.com/ralixjs/ralix-todomvc) repository.
+Check out a full Rails example with Ralix integrated in the [following repository](https://github.com/ralixjs/rails-ralix-tailwind).